craiggraham/dance-code-of-conduct/social-guidelines.md

 ## Adjusting to your Partner's Level

-In classes & social dancing, we often dance with partners who have different levels of experience;
-from people who are trying it for the first time, to improvers and beyond.
-In general, the more experienced person should adjust their dancing to prioritise the comfort of their less experienced partner.
-Inserting more advanced elements into the dance can be confusing, unpleasant and possibly even dangerous for someone who is not used to them.
+In general, whether leading or following, we should make no assumptions about our partner.
+When we dance with someone we do not know, we should begin by simply and gently exploring what our partner can do.
+When we find something that doesn't work, leave it and try something else.
+If we find something that only works gently and at low speed, keep it gentle and slow.
+Trying to do too much can be confusing, intimidating, unpleasant and even dangerous for someone who is at an earlier stage in the dance.

-As a leader, this might mean refraining from leading head movements and cambrés with a beginner.
-Or perhaps leading them slowly and clearly for someone who has a little experience but is still learning.
+As a leader for example, do not lead potentially dangerous head movements and cambrés with a beginner.
+Or perhaps lead them slowly and clearly for someone who has a little experience but is still learning.

-As a follower, this could mean reducing personal styling that might cause confusion to someone who is not used to it, and refraining from deliberately initiating situations that might require the leader to confidently adjust to your movements.
+As a follower, be careful with personal styling that might cause confusion to someone who is not used to it, and when deliberately initiating situations that might require the leader to confidently adjust to your movements.

 ## Respecting Other People’s Boundaries

 Two people who are comfortable with each other can dance Zouk in a very close embrace.
-However it is important to keep in mind that we all have different limits on what we find comfortable.
+However it is important to keep in mind that we all have different limits on what we find comfortable, and these limits will be different when dancing with different people.
 In any dance situation, we should respect the personal space of our partner and so if one person is comfortable in the close embrace, but the other isn’t, we would not dance in the close embrace.

 As a general rule, always approach your first dances with new people/dancers using an open position, and movements that allow plenty of personal space.

+If moves you want to do require you to be close to your partner, and your partner does not want to be close, you simply have to select other moves!

 ## Partner Safety

-It is important to avoid movements that could possibly injure your partner.
+Dancing risks injury.
+We all have a responsibility to ourselves and others to minimise that risk.

 For leaders this means avoiding positions where your partner is not comfortable.
 In particular a leader should pay special attention to not over bending or stressing their partner's back & spine.